 The escape function computes a new version of a string value in which certain characters have been replaced by a hexadecimal escape sequence.
-The result thus contains no special characters that might have special meaning within a URL.

-For characters whose Unicode encoding is $0 \times FF$ or less, a two-digit escape sequence of the form &xx is used in accordance with RFC1738.
-For characters whose Unicode encoding is greater than $0 \times FF$ , a four-digit escape sequence of the form &uxxxx is used
+For those characters being replaced whose Unicode encoding is $0 \times FF$ or less, a two-digit escape sequence of the form xx is used.
+For those characters being replaced whose Unicode encoding is greater than $0 \times FF$, a four-digit escape sequence of the form xxx is used